 Art Y5-6: Offers opportunities for budding artists to extend their knowledge and experience of artists and their works; learn about the ways in which artists have influenced both in the past and the present and explore 2D and 3D ideas, designs and creative works of their own, using a range of materials, including IT.
 There is a charge of £2 per class for materials.

-Drawing Club: Will offer children in years 3-5 an opportunity to develop drawing techniques and skills in a series of weekly half an hour sessions.
+Drawing Club: Drop in club.
+Will offer children in years 3-5 an opportunity to develop drawing techniques and skills in a series of weekly half an hour sessions.
 Each week we will explore a different theme and experiment with different drawing materials.

 Gardening Club: This fun weekly club was started by parents in 2017 to encourage children to develop a love of gardening and to grow their own tasty, nutritious fruit and veg, as well as beautiful plants and flowers.
 The hands-on sessions facilitate children to explore all sorts of horticultural activities in a creative way.
 The club is staffed by parents and volunteers - and if you’d like to be involved, please do contact the office.
 The club runs until October half term and re commences in February half term up until the end of Summer term.
 The cost is £1 per session.
 Children need to bring in appropriate clothing depending on the weather i.e. wellies, clothing they don't mind getting dirty, gloves etc.

-Girls Soccer: Open to all girls regardless of ability, this club will focus on both individual and team development.
+Girls Soccer: Drop in club.
+Open to all girls regardless of ability, this club will focus on both individual and team development.

 Netball Club Y5-6: Regular training sessions on with occasional fixtures against other local primary schools in the area within the 'netball league'.
 Fixtures will be on Thursdays after school and when these occur we will not have training.
 The club is open to keen year 5 and 6 children and we encourage both boys and girls to come along.

-School Band: Is for anyone who can already play an instrument a little and would like to learn some of the songs we sing in assemblies, Harvest festival and at Easter and Christmas etc.
+School Band: Drop in club.
+For anyone who can already play an instrument a little and would like to learn some of the songs we sing in assemblies, Harvest festival and at Easter and Christmas etc.